Curso de Desenho de Permacultura – Em Inglês

 (non-residential, lunches only)

 Our teaching team consistently receives praise from students for being knowledgeable, caring, and using a diversity of teaching methods.
-We strive to balance theoretical learning with abundant practical sessions, some located in parts of the farm where examples of what’s being taught are present on the landscape.
+We strive to balance theoretical learning with practical sessions, some located in parts of the farm where examples of what’s being taught are present on the landscape.
+We also focus on building practical skills for collaborative and resilient design, exploring innovative methods and tools.
 Our goal is to offer full learning cycles, allowing students to experience and fully integrate the curriculum.

 COURSE LEARNING OBJECTIVES